 BACKGROUND

-A leading global marine boats and outboards manufacturer partnered with Robosoft to replace their conventional analogue gauges with a next-gen HMI.
-This HMI features a fully connected ecosystem spanning the Multi-Function Display (MFD), iPhone, and Apple Watch.
+A leading global marine boats and outboards manufacturer partnered with Robosoft to replace their conventional analog gauges with a next-gen HMI.
+This HMI features a fully connected ecosystem spanning the Multi-Function Display (MFD), iPhone and Apple Watch.
 Robosoft conducted deep research and engineering to unite all three devices through an MQTT middleware layer into a single, seamless experience.
-The goal: make marine operations smarter, safer, and more intuitive for the people on board.

 THE CHALLENGES